-As described in a thorough review of the history of Anosognosia, the neurologist Babinski coined the term anosognosia in 1914.
-The word comes from "a" without, "nosos" disease, and "gnosis" knowledge, or without knowledge of the disease.
-While getting most of the credit, Babinski was not the only researcher to study this lack of awareness, which is present in neurological and neuropsychiatric conditions.
+As described in a thorough review on the history of Anosognosia, 1 the neurologist Babinski coined the term anosognosia in 1914.
+The word coming from "a" without, "nosos" disease, and "gnosis" knowledge, or without knowledge of disease.
+While getting most of the credit, Babinski was not the only researcher to be studying this lack of awareness, which is present in neurological and neuropsychiatric conditions.
 Before Babinski, the concept was defined by another neuropsychiatrist, Gabriel Anton in 1899, who considered this lack of awareness as potentially distinct from underlying neurological condition.
 A few years before Anton, Dejerine, Van Monakow, and Vialet systematically described the lack of awareness of disease in certain neurological conditions.
-Two thousand years earlier, the philosopher Seneca, sending a letter to Lucilius, had described anosognosia and captured the separation of impairment (possible brain blindness originating from a stroke) and the lack of awareness of the impairments.
+Two thousand years earlier, the philosopher Seneca, sending a letter to Lucilius, had described anosognosia and captured the separation of impairment (possible brainblindness originating from a stroke) and the lack of awareness of the impairments.

-This foolish woman suddenly lost her sight ...
-Incredible as it may appear ... she does not know she is blind. -Seneca
+"This foolish woman suddenly lost her sight...Incredible as it may appear...she does not know she is blind." -Seneca

-Since the early 20th century, anosognosia, or "without knowledge of disease" has been recognized as an important component of serious mental illness.
-Despite the recognition of the importance of anosognosia in schizophrenia, little new knowledge was obtained throughout the first half of the 20th century.
+Since the early 20th century, anosognosia or "without knowledge of disease" has been recognized as an important component of serious mental illness.
+Despite the recognition in the importance of anosognosia in schizophrenia, little new knowledge was obtained throughout the first half of the 20th century.
 During this time the lack of treatment for psychotic symptoms made differentiation of symptoms and insight challenging.
-After the introduction of antipsychotic treatments in the 1950s, a shift started in the 1970s, when the World Health Organization concluded that "lack of insight," unawareness of the implausibility of psychotic experiences, was a feature that was the most common sign of the illness.^{2, 3} A few years later, there was a significant growth in interest and publications related to defining anosognosia, relabeled as insight4 or unawareness,5 targeting clinical correlates6 and prognostic implications,7 and trying to help patients with poor insight.8
+After the introduction of antipsychotic treatments in the 1950s, a shift started in the 1970s, when the World Health Organization concluded that "lack of insight", unawareness of the implausibility of psychotic experiences, was a feature that was the most common sign of the illness 2-3.
+A few years later, there was a significant growth in interest and publications related to defining anosognosia, relabeled as insight4 or unawareness5, targeting clinical correlates6 and prognostic implications7, and trying to help patients with poor insight8.

-Definitions of insight have progressed over the last 30 years and current thought includes the concepts of cognitive insight, neurocognitive insight, and clinical insight.
+Definitions of insight have progressed over the last 30 years and current thought includes the concepts of cognitive insight9, neurocognitive insight10, and clinical insight4.
 Cognitive insight refers to an attitudinal structure involving limits in self-reflectiveness and self-certainty, which can lead to underestimations of potential.
-Neurocognitive insight indexes a patient's understanding of their functioning in various neurocognitive domains compared with objective 2 B. Rose and P. D. Harvey performance.
-Clinical insight is the awareness that one may have a mental illness, acknowledging the reality of experiences, and acceptance of the need for treatment for the illness.
-Impairment in insight across domains is common in patients with schizophrenia, with estimates ranging from 50% to 98% of individuals with schizophrenia not aware that they have a mental illness.
-The defining features of poor awareness in schizophrenia are multidomain inaccuracies in a patient's self-assessment, with notable impacts on multiple elements of functional outcome.
+Neurocognitive insight indexes a patient's understanding of their functioning in various neurocognitive domains compared to objective performance.
+Clinical insight is awareness that one may have a mental illness, acknowledging the reality of experiences, and acceptance of the need for treatment for the illness.
+Impairment in insight across domains is common in patients with schizophrenia, with estimates ranging from 50% to 98% of individuals with schizophrenia not aware that they have a mental illness11-